-Light may be provided from an external light source, source and pattern generation means to produce the pattern.
+Light may be provided from an external light source, however preferably the scanner comprises at least one light source and pattern generation means to produce the pattern.
 It is advantageous in terms of signal-to-noise ratio to design a light source such that the intensity in the non-masked parts of the pattern is as close to uniform in space as possible.
 In another embodiment the light source and the pattern generation means is integrated in a single component, such as a segmented LED.
 A segmented LED may provide a static pattern and/or it may provide a time varying pattern in itself by turning on and off the different segments in sequence.
 In one embodiment of the invention the time varying pattern is periodically varying in time.
 In another embodiment of the invention the static pattern is periodically varying in space.